Northwest Regional Education Service District

 Expand/Contract Questions and Answers

-Please see the Student Leader Bus schedules below for more information.Usually no. We do not allow student leaders to drive themselves to outdoor school sites for safety reasons.
+Please see the Student Leader Bus schedule attached to your offer email for more information.Usually no. We do not allow Student Leaders to drive themselves to Outdoor School sites for safety reasons.
 If you need to leave early or arrive late for a medical appointment or similar reason, etc., please email our volunteer coordination team at ods@nwresd.k12.or.us.

 We are happy to address any special reasons you may have for needing to provide your own transportation to your assigned site.
 Please email our volunteer coordination team at ods@nwresd.k12.or.us.
 Note that if you have a legitimate reason to drive to site, our office team will need time to get the request approved by the site supervisor and make the necessary arrangements.